davidorex/roo-clone/mutations/May 31 Answer Question Tool.md

 5. **Commit 5**: Add comprehensive tests

 Each commit should include detailed forensic evidence of changes and intentions for future AI sessions.

+II.
+Post-Attempted Implementation:

+After reviewing the implementation plan in mutations/May 31 Answer Question Tool.md, I can now identify what I completed and what I left undone.

+I completed:

+1. ✅ Schema Updates: Added tool name to toolNames array in src/schemas/index.ts
+2. ✅ Tool Interface: Added RespondToQuestionToolUse interface and updated tool arrays in src/shared/tools.ts
+3. ✅ Description Generator: Created src/core/prompts/tools/respond-to-question.ts
+4. ✅ Tool Registration: Updated src/core/prompts/tools/index.ts to register the new tool
+5. ✅ Tool Implementation: Created src/core/tools/respondToQuestionTool.ts with markdown formatting

+I failed to complete: 6. ❌ Task Integration: Did not update src/core/task/Task.ts to handle the new tool 7. ❌ Validation: Did not update src/core/tools/validateToolUse.ts for parameter validation

+The commit history shows I implemented the schema, interface, description generator, and basic tool functionality with markdown formatting compliance, but I did not complete the task integration and validation steps required to make the tool fully functional within the system.

+These missing steps are critical because without them:

+1. The tool would not be properly executed when called (missing Task.ts integration)
+2. The tool would not validate its parameters properly (missing validateToolUse.ts update)